OlufemOyewole/tooling/README.md

 FInally, it is now working after 2 hours of troubleshooting.

 Ownership matters though.
-Okay, then
+Okay, then.
+Thanks.